expload/pravda/doc/broadcaster.md

-# Node Client API Service
+# Broadcaster

-Service provides REST API to sent transactions to the network.
+The service provides REST API to send transactions to the network.
+Dedicated service is required because Pravda Node API takes already compiled bytecode with signature.
+It means you can't send transaction without knowledge of transaction binary format.
+This service can take Pravda Assembler, compile it, sign with given `PRAVDA_BROADCAST_SK` and send to `PRAVDA_BROADCAST_ENPOINT` endpoint.
+It allows to send transactions from any programing language which supports HTTP.

 ### Install
 Requires environment variables: